-- Costs that do not align with one of our existing operating segments or are cost prohibitive to allocate, primarily our R&D function, regional or country expenses and certain foreign currency revaluation gains/losses on monetary balances in currencies other than our subsidiaries' functional currency. - Corporate support function costs (such as information technology, facilities, human resources, finance and legal), health benefits and incentive compensation, which are charged to our business segments at pre-determined budgeted amounts or rates.
-Differences from pre-determined budgeted amounts or rates are captured within our Unallocated Segment. - Unusual or extraordinary items.
+Certain costs not allocated to our operating segments and are instead reported under the caption "Unallocated Amounts".
+These costs include costs that do not align with one of our existing operating segments or are cost prohibitive to allocate, which primarily consist of our R&D function, regional or country expenses, certain foreign currency revaluation gains and losses on monetary balances in currencies other than our subsidiaries' functional currency and unusual items.
+Corporate support function costs (such as information technology, facilities, human resources, finance and legal), health benefits and incentive compensation are charged to our business segments at pre-determined budgeted amounts or rates.
+Differences from these pre-determined budgeted amounts or rates are captured within Unallocated Amounts.